 Partnerships for growth

 It is in this context, that there is a growing demand for trust, integrity, security, and performance from investors who want to buy into digital assets and cryptocurrencies.

-For us, partnering with LSEG and AWS represents both our willingness to work to the highest standards imposed by institutions such as these but also their comfort in the fact that we can offer the correct levels of security, compliance and market integrity that can stand up to scrutiny.
+For us, partnering with LSEG and AWS represents both our willingness to work to the highest standards imposed by institutions such as these but also to our assurance that we can offer the correct levels of security, compliance, and market integrity that can withstand to scrutiny.

 For our clients, working with AWS means that we have access to a global network of high-security data centers located in almost every jurisdiction.
 Likewise, LSEG’s matching engine, which has proven itself in over 40 leading financial markets, represents transparency, performance, and capacity that arguably does not yet exist at other exchanges.

 Furthermore, we are now working with Kroll – a leading risk consulting firm with in-house specialists from the FBI, MI6, and Interpol – as our risk consultant, and Refinitiv, formerly part of Thomson Reuters, to assist in KYC and compliance.

 In this way, we are leveraging relationships to address concerns over security and compliance head-on.

 We believe digital assets are here to stay and to reap their benefits in full, partnerships such as these are crucial.

 In the coming months, I have no doubt that we’re going to see more of these high-profile collaborations take shape across the industry.
 Not just because of the increased legitimacy which digital assets are afforded, but because they are important to building innovative new solutions in the digital assets economy.

 * By uncorrelated, we mean alternatively correlated, or non-conforming when compared to traditionally correlated asset classes such as bonds, commodities, and equities.